-Between March and April 2022, participating units will assemble a multidisciplinary CUSP team within their unit and ensure all members of the unit have the opportunity for access to the Safety Program website.
-This team will include a team lead, such as a clinician and nursing unit leader, and another clinical staff member, such as an infection preventionist, to oversee the work in addition to the other front-line, multi-disciplinary CUSP team members.
+Between April and May 2022, participating units will assemble a multidisciplinary CUSP team within their unit and ensure all members of the unit have the opportunity for access to the Safety Program website.
+This team will include a team leader, such as a clinician or nursing unit leader, and another clinical staff member, such as an infection preventionist, to oversee the work in addition to the other front-line, multi-disciplinary CUSP team members.

-Participating units will be asked to sign a commitment letter prior to participation, and, by July 2022, participating units will submit their infection prevention data by quarter for the 12 months preceding the start of the cohort April 2021 to March 2022.
+Participating units will be asked to sign a letter of commitment prior to participation, and, by July 2022, participating units will submit their infection prevention data by quarter for the 12 months preceding the start of the cohort April 2021 to March 2022.

-Between April 2022 and October 2023, enrolled units will participate in educational programs (including an orientation webinar and monthly to twice monthly educational webinars), meet regularly with their CUSP team, implement evidence-based interventions, and review and submit quarterly infection prevention unit-level data to the program.
+Between April 2022 and September 2023, enrolled units will participate in educational programs (including an orientation webinar and monthly to twice monthly educational webinars), meet regularly with their CUSP team, implement evidence-based interventions, and review and submit quarterly infection prevention unit-level data to the program.